IB Diploma Programme (Grades 11-12)

 - an international perspective.

-The range of texts studied in language A1 courses is broad, and students grow to appreciate a language’s complexity, wealth and subtleties in a variety of contexts.
+The range of texts studied in language A courses is broad, and students grow to appreciate a language’s complexity, wealth and subtleties in a variety of contexts.
 A specific aim is to engender a lifelong interest in literature and a love for the elegance and richness of human expression.

 Group 2: Language Acquisition